Bettercallme1/static-content/docs/faq.md

 Whether you need advice, inspiration, or just want to chat, simply reach out by sending a message in the chat or request a personalized video reply.
 Messages, voice notes, and video replies will appear directly in the chat.
 Responses are often quick, so keep an eye on your notifications.

 ### I didn’t receive a response or the required content.
 Can I get reimbursed?
-We guarantee replies, so if you don’t hear back within 7 days, don’t worry, you’ll be reimbursed.
+If you don’t hear back within 7 days, don’t worry, you’ll be reimbursed.

 ### I received a response or a content but I am not happy with it.
 Can I get reimbursed?
 Any purchase that was delivered, whether through text, voice, or video, is final and non-refundable.